Manage members

 Create and manage user attributes

-User attributes are the information fields in a User Profile.
-There are two types of attributes in Identity as a Service:
+User attributes are the information fields stored in a User Profile.
+IDaaS supports two types of attributes:

 Create, assign, and manage roles

-Roles control the operations that a user can perform in their Identity as a Service account.
-A role defines a list of system entities and permissions for those entities.
-System entities identify different Identity as a Service management areas.
-For example, a user assigned the User Passkey/FIDO2 Token Management entity can view, add, edit, remove, or perform all actions on a Passkey/FIDO2 token, depending on the permissions assigned to that role.
+Roles control what users can do in IDaaS.
+Each role defines which system entities a user can access and which actions they can perform on those entities.
+System entities represent different IDaaS management areas.
+For example, a role that includes the User Passkey/FIDO2 Token Management entity allows a user to view, add, edit, or remove Passkey/FIDO2 tokens, depending on the permissions assigned to the role.